 Webtrends uses a leading commercial solution for email security, including incoming and outgoing filtering for spam, phishing attacks and malware.

 8.6 Data Backup

-Webtrends stores all client data in the SaaS production environment on fully redundant storage systems, and utilizes either a multi-tiered backup approach or replication to a separate data center.
+Webtrends stores all client data in the SaaS production environment on highly available and redundant storage systems, and utilizes either a multi-tiered backup approach or replication to a separate data center.
 Backups are stored in secure containers and transferred offsite weekly for storage in a secure, environmentally controlled, reputable third party data archive facility.
 Only Webtrends SaaS Operations employees have access to backup media.

 Container lists are logged by the backup storage provider as they rotate offsite and backup sets within containers are maintained by SaaS Operations.
 All backup media are tracked within the backup software and matched to each job processed.
 Backup media is barcode-labeled for tracking.